-A. Small Block V-drives (SE) B. Comp Jet C. Crackerboxes.
+A. V-drives B. Comp Jet C. Crackerboxes D. I/O V-Bottom.
 Capsules allowed.

-A. Small Block V-Drives (SE)
+A. V-Drives

-- 1. Engine - a.
-Any four (4) or six (6) or eight (8) cylinder engine of less than 410 c.i. (naturally aspirated).
+- 1. Engine - a) Any four (4) or six (6) or eight (8) cylinder engine of less than 410 c.i. (naturally aspirated).
 A 650 CFM or less, unmodified OEM style carburetor only.
 Cast iron heads only, no aluminum heads, as produced for vehicle or marine use.
-Any non-production configuration shall be evaluated by the rules committee and may be assigned to a more suitable division in an effort to maintain parity.
-Note: Please see SCSC SE class rules for any technical clarification.

-- 2. Hull: Minimum length 15', flat bottom or V-bottom - 3.
+Any non-production configuration shall be evaluated by the rules committee and may be assigned to a more suitable division in an effort to maintain parity. - 2.
+Hull: Minimum length 15', flat bottom or V-bottom - 3.
 Weight: Minimum of 1,850 lbs with driver - 4.
 Drive: Straight shaft or V-drive - 5.
 Capsules are allowed in accordance with SCSC safety rules.
 For construction layup schedule, etc. please visit www.scscracing.com.